Nikah for cash scandal

-The Nikah for Cash is a sex scandal involving Islamic Maulvis and scholars in India and the United Kingdom which was were exposed through India Today and BBC investigations and found that Maulvis were sexually and financially exploiting divorced Muslim women through the Nikah halala custom.
+The Nikah for Cash is a sex scandal involving Islamic Maulvis and scholars in India and the United Kingdom which was exposed through India Today and BBC investigations and found that Maulvis were sexually and financially exploiting divorced Muslim women through the Nikah halala custom.

 Nikah halala is a custom where a divorced Muslim woman is required to marry another man, consummate the marriage and then get divorced from him, if she wishes to remarry her ex-husband.

 India

 In August 2017, the India Today News Group's investigative team found many Islamic scholars offering themselves at a price for one-night stands with divorced Muslim women desperate to restore their broken marriages, and charging anywhere between Rs 20,000 and Rs 1.5 lakh for it.

 The business of one-night grooms was widespread in the investigated areas of Bulandshahr, Delhi and Moradabad.
 The maulvis investigated were found to have done nikah halala several times earlier.

 In some cases, the nikah halala was performed even without a formal marriage.